-In autumn 2012 Trifonov’s recording of Tchaikovsky Piano Concerto No.1 with Gergiev and the Mariinsky Orchestra, as well as a selection of solo piano music, will be released on the Mariinsky label.
-His first CD was released on Decca in 2011, featuring a selection of Chopin solo piano works.
+In February 2013, Deutsche Grammophon announced the signing of an exclusive recording agreement with Daniil Trifonov.
+A series of recital and concerto recordings for DG will follow in the next years.
+Trifonov’s previous recordings include a disc of Tchaikovsky Piano Concerto No.1 with Gergiev and the Mariinsky Orchestra which was released on the Mariinsky label in 2012.
+His first CD was released on Decca in 2011, featuring a selection of Chopin solo works.

 Daniil Trifonov is represented by Intermusica, firstname.lastname@example.org

 September 2013 / 716 words.
 Not to be altered without permission.
 Please destroy all previous biographical material.